nobel-von-it/tmc/README.md

 git clone https://github.com/nerd-nerd/tmc.git
 cd tmc
 make
-./tm what you want
+./tm <what you want>
 ```

 ## Usage

-Run the program and follow the prompts to add, view, update, or delete tasks.
+Run the program and follow the prompts to add, view, update, mark or delete tasks.

 Run this command for usage information (description is optional):